relay-tools/react-relay-network-layer/README.md

 The `ReactRelayNetworkLayer` is a [Relay Network Layer](https://facebook.github.io/relay/docs/guides-network-layer.html) with query batching and middleware support.

-This NetworkLayer solves following problems:
+This NetworkLayer solves the following problems:
 - If your app is making enough individual queries to be a performance problem on first page load
-- If your app should manipulate request/responce on the fly - change auth headers, request url or made some fallbacks if request fails
+- If your app needs to manipulate requests/responses on the fly - change auth headers, request url or perform some fallback if request fails

 Can be used in browser, react-native or node server for rendering.
 Under the hood this module uses global `fetch` method.
 So if your client is too old, please import explicitly proper polyfill to your code (eg. `whatwg-fetch`, `node-fetch` or `fetch-everywhere`).

 Available middlewares:
 - **url** - for manipulating fetch `url` on fly via thunk.
 Options: